martincarrera/clash-royale-api/README.md

 | Randeck | Simple web app that generates random decks. | [Go!](http://randeck.xyz) |
 | Donate | Website for clash royale clan called Donate. |[Go!](http://donate.kloud51.com/)|

-Made with :heart: by a clash fan.
+Made with :heart: by clash fans.

 ----------
 This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
 For more information see [Supercell’s Fan Content Policy](www.supercell.com/fan-content-policy).